js-sonr/shoelace/docs/pages/components/icon.md

 ## Icon Libraries

-You can register additional icons to use with the `<sl-icon>` component through icon libraries.
+You can register additional icons to use with the `<nu-icon>` component through icon libraries.
 Icon files can exist locally or on a CORS-enabled endpoint (e.g. a CDN).
 There is no limit to how many icon libraries you can register and there is no cost associated with registering them, as individual icons are only requested when they're used.

 Nebula ships with two built-in icon libraries, `default` and `system`.
 The [default icon library](#customizing-the-default-library) contains all of the icons in the Bootstrap Icons project.
 The [system icon library](#customizing-the-system-library) contains only a small subset of icons that are used internally by Nebula components.